 I can help you pass on the financial assets needed for your child to live a rich quality of life without jeopardizing their eligibility for government benefits.
 I'll also assist you in finding and appointing a trusted guardian and/or trustee to look after them in the event of your death or incapacity.
 And I'll help with locating the best residential opportunities and identifying the best means to pay for them.

-One “Catch-22-like” situation surrounding estate planning for those with special needs is how to leave enough money to pay for the massive amount of care and supports these individuals typically need throughout their lifetimes, while not disqualifying them from government benefits like Medicaid and Supplemental Social Security Income.
+One “Catch-22-like” situation surrounding estate planning for those with special needs is how to leave enough money to pay for the massive amount of care and support these individuals typically need throughout their lifetimes, while not disqualifying them from government benefits like Medicaid and Supplemental Social Security Income.

 If you leave a large lump sum of money directly to a special needs child, there are immediate concerns about how that might impact governmental assistance and whether your child is capable of managing finances on their own.